 The commissioning of new motets and psalm settings is a unique aspect of the Bach Vespers.
 Seventeen choral motets have been written by composers including Paul Bouman, Carson Cooman, Richard Felciano, Frank Ferko, Randy Giles, Richard Hillert, Ron Jeffers, Robert Kyr, Joel Morris, Timothy Nickel, Richard Proulx, Carl Schalk, Kevin Walcyzk, and Christopher Wicks.
-If you are interested in funding the composition of a new motet for a Vespers next season in memory of an individual or in honor of a special birthday, anniversary, or other special event, please contact Nancy Nickel for more information.
+If you are interested in funding the composition of a new motet for a Vespers next season in memory of an individual or in honor of a special birthday, anniversary, or other special event, please contact the Church Office for more information.

 The series is supported by the “Friends of Bach Vespers at St. James” and offerings received at the Vespers.
 Last season more than 130 individuals and organizations supported the series with an average attendance of 230 persons.
 Please consider becoming a Friend of Bach Vespers in making a contribution to support this unique ministry!

 Second Sunday of Advent, December 9th, 2018, 5:00pm

 Cantata 30: “Freue dich, erlöste Schar (Rejoice, Redeemed Flock)”

 Motet: “Wachet auf, ruft uns die Stimme (Wake, Awake)”, Johann Christoph Friedrich Bach